Best Biomechanical Engineering Schools and Colleges

 2. Stanford University in California

-U.S. News and World Report ranked Stanford University number two in its 2011 best engineering schools list, and the school tied for eighth for its bioengineering and biomedical programs.
+U.S. News & World Report ranked Stanford University number two in its 2011 best engineering schools list, and the school tied for eighth for its bioengineering and biomedical programs.
 Stanford has seven schools as well as a continuing studies department that offer bachelor's, master's and doctoral degree programs.
 The Engineering School offers a biomechanical engineering (BME) program, which is a partnership between the Departments of Mechanical Engineering and Bioengineering.
-Bachelor's, master's and Ph.D. degree programs are available within the BME program.
+Bachelor's, master's and doctoral degrees are available within the BME program.

 Biomechanical Engineering Schools and Colleges